 - Pain: Pain when chewing can be a sign that your periodontal disease has progressed from gingivitis to periodontitis.

 - Tooth Condition: If you have gingivitis, your teeth should be firmly in place, although your gums may be irritated, red, and swollen.
 If a tooth or teeth are loose, it is more likely that you have periodontitis.

-- Breath: If your gingivitis has progressed to periodontitis, you may notice that you have persistent unpleasant breath due to the presence of excess bacteria in your mouth.
+- Breath: If your gingivitis has progressed to periodontitis, you may notice that you have persistent unpleasant breath due to the presence of excess tooth and gum bacteria in your mouth.

 Gum disease symptoms can include:

 - Pain: Pain or tenderness in your gums or pain in your teeth.

 - Swelling: Swollen gums or gums that look red or purple can be gum disease symptoms.
 Healthy gums should look firm and pink.